Olaf Skoogfors: Early life and education

 Olaf Skoogfors was born in a backwoods iron center in Bredsjo, Sweden, on June 27, 1930.
 When he was four years old, he and his family came to the United States and settled in Wilmington, Delaware.
 After three years the family moved back to Sweden and returned to the United States, Philadelphia, at the beginning of World War II.

 He studied drawing at the Graphic Sketch Club and graduated from Olney High School in 1949.

 He continued his education with Virginia Wireman and Richard Reinhardt at the Philadelphia Museum School of Art.
-Having served in the U.S. Army from 1953 till 1955, Skoogfords began his studies at The School for American Craftsmen in Rochester, New York.
+Having served in the U.S. Army from 1953 till 1955, Skoogfors began his studies at The School for American Craftsmen in Rochester, New York.

 Career

-In 1957 Skoogfors moved back to Philadelphia and established his first shop in the West of the town.
+In 1957 Skoogfors moved back to Philadelphia and established his first shop in the west of the town.
 In 1961 he joined the faculty at Philadelphia College of Art and began to teach there.